 He joined Scania as a metal worker in 1995.
 He was elected shop steward in 1997, and served as Youth Secretary at the IF Metall trade union from 1999 to 2000.
 He became the Representative of the Swedish Metal Workers Union in Scania engine production in 2001, and deputy Supervisory Board member of Scania CV AB in 2006.
 Since 2008 he has served as Chairman of the Group Trade Union at Scania CV AB, Chairman of IF Metall Scania in Södertälje, and a member of the Supervisory Board of Scania CV AB.

 Järvklo has been Chairman of the European Works Council at Scania CV AB since 2009.
-He became a member of the Supervisory Board of Volkswagen Truck & Bus Holding in 2015.
+Between 2015 and 2018 he was a member of the Supervisory Board of Volkswagen Truck & Bus Holding.

 Ulrike Jakob, Deputy Chairman of the Works Council at the Volkswagen AG Kassel plant